Dog walking at Ightham Mote

 We welcome assistance dogs only in our garden and indoor spaces, including the mansion, shop and indoor catering.
 However, our extensive woodland and estate is a great place to enjoy a stroll and a breath of fresh air, and with miles of paths to explore, your four-legged friend won't get bored.

-During January and February, when the house is closed, we welcome dogs on short leads in the garden, but not in the play area.
+During November - February, when the house is closed, we welcome dogs on short leads in the garden, but not in the play area.
 Please click here for opening times.

 Watch out for wildlife